microsoft/makecode-csp/content/unit-5/day-7/logic-in-loops.md

 ###  4. Activity: User Input and String Logic (25 minutes)

-* Direct students to go to their  Activity: Logic in Loops page.
+* Direct students to go to their <a href="/unit-5/day-7/logic-in-loops-activity">Activity: Logic in Loops</a> page.
 * Direct students to complete Tasks 1 and 2.
 * If students have time, encourage them to use functions and parameters in the fireball game to make it easier to manage and to recreate code segments in JavaScript.